flashbots/cvm-reverse-proxy/README.md

 ./build/proxy-client --listen-addr=<listen-addr> --target-addr=<target-addr> [--server-measurements=<server-measurements-file>] [--server-attestation-type=<server-attestation-type>] [--client-attestation-type=<client-attestation-type>]
 ```

 By default the client will expect the server to present an Azure TDX attestation, and you can modify that via the `--server-attestation-type` and  `--server-measurements` flags.
+The server can also be a regular TLS server, which you can configure with the `--verify-tls` flag, which is only valid in combination with `--server-attestation-type=none`.
+Non-standard CA for the server can also be configured with `--tls-ca-certificate`.

 By default the client will not present client attestations, you can change that via `--client-attestation-type` flag.
+Valid for both aTLS and TLS server proxies.

 This repository contains a sample [measurements.json](./measurements.json) file that you can use.
 The client will (correctly) complain about unexpected measurements that you can then correct.